GeoscienceAustralia/ga_sar_workflow/insar/docs/RunningTheWorkflow.md

 This process is as simple as running the **exact** same command as you did to process your original stack, with the **exact** same settings (any deviation will raise an error stating the stack is not the same) using the `--resume` flag.

-To copy the geospatial-DB example from the start of this guide, the equivilent resume command would be:
+To copy the geospatial-DB example from the start of this guide, the equivalent resume command would be:
 ```
 gamma_insar ARD \
     --stack-id tutorial_stack \